Home » Posts tagged 'Hispanic and Latino'

 2 Hispanics and the New Economic Reality consumer report.

-Latinos as a Market Segment are Getting More Complex
+Latinos Getting More Complex

 I am very please to have an echo on the fact that the more the number of Latinos/Hispanics in the U.S. increases, the more they need to be segmented because their complexity as well increases.